GSchuemann/Gnome-app-adder/README.md

 # Gnome-app-adder
-Small script to add a starter to the gnomemenu
+Small script to add a starter to various app menus (only tested for gnome).

-It helps you to add a variety of shortcuts to your gnomemenu, such as shortcuts to documents, music, shellscripts and binary's in three simple steps.
+It helps you to add a variety of shortcuts to your gnomemenu, such as shortcuts to documents, music and shellscripts in three simple steps.

-It detects filetypes and assumes their handling.
-This feature is very barebone for now but will grow soon.
+It uses the set mime types to start your files, shell scripts are started with "./", so they require a shebang line to be started succesfully.

-Usage
+Usage:

 Just run the script and follow the steps